Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 Create the folder `ecs` on the following path:
 `/backend-flask/bin/` <br/>

-Create the new file `connect-to-service` and make it executable `chmod u+x bin/ecs/connect-to-service`<br />
+Create the new file `connect-to-service` with the code below and make it executable `chmod u+x bin/ecs/connect-to-service`<br />
-Supply the task ID for backend-flask.

 ```sh
 #! /usr/bin/bash